 Kimchi is the national dish of Korea and has been a cornerstone of the Korean diet for ages.
 The word kimchi is derived from the Korean word “shimchae” which means “salting of vegetables”.
 Traditionally, kimchi was a way to preserve vegetables for the hard Korean winters.
 Women gathered together at the end of the year to make kimchi for the seasons to come.
 They packed the vegetables with brine and spices into jars and allowed them to ferment underground for months.

 In Korea, the different types of kimchi depend on the season, region, and available ingredients.
 The most common vegetables used are cabbage, radish, scallion, and cucumber.
-The most common seasonings are spices, ginger, garlic, shrimp sauce, oyster sauce, fish sauce, and red pepper, a new world ingredient, which is now the main ingredient for spice and heat.
+The most common seasonings are spices, ginger, garlic, shrimp sauce, oyster sauce, fish sauce, and red pepper, which is a new world ingredient that has become a main ingredient for spice and heat.

 Kimchi is usually served alongside a meal, like salt and pepper, or incorporated into the main course like in Kimchi Bokkeumbap (kimchi fried rice), Kimchi Cigae (kimchi stew), Kimchi Jun (kimchi pancakes), and Tteokbukki (kimchi rice cakes).